DeNepo/behavior-strategy-implementation/README.md

 ## Class Recordings

 - **Students**: Here you can find recordings of this module from past classes.
 Enjoy!
+  - Do you have a favorite?
+Send a PR giving it a :+1:
 - **Coaches**: When sending your PR's with links please ...
   - Indicate which class you were teaching
   - Which week it was (if the module is more than 1 week)